sansajn/patterns/readme.md

 # about

-repository contains design patterns sample implementations from various sources like [mdp], ...
+repository contains design patterns sample implementations from various sources like [DPiM], ...

 ## build